Salon owner frustrated after cars continue crashing into her business - KVIA

 “I lost a lot of business because people don’t know what happened.
 They don’t know if it was vandalized, they don’t know if it was a shooting.
 They don’t know so it deterred clients from coming,” she said.

-Not only has it killed her business, most of her equipment inside has been destroyed too.
+Not only has it killed her business, but most of her equipment inside has also been destroyed too.

 “This is a dream of mine that I’ve had since I was very young.
 I actually stopped being a nurse,” she added.